 While the article was very clear on when to add friction, most of the discussion around the article that I saw fell into the category of “yes, that’s brilliant!
 I hate my users and customers anyway, so I’ll add MORE friction to our onboarding and we’ll improve like crazy!”

 Crazy is the right word… but the context is wrong.

 What they should have said was “I’d be crazy to simply add friction and think for a second that the outcome would be in some way positive.”

-Unfortunately, this idea of adding friction has come up a few times recently on a few Clarity calls, so I feel the need to dig into why adding friction all willy nilly is simply one of the stupidest things you could do.
+Unfortunately, this idea of adding friction has come up a few times recently, so I feel the need to dig into why adding friction all willy nilly is simply one of the stupidest things you could do.

 But some people think we just…

 If you make your prospects jump through hoops to use your product, they’ll be more dedicated, right?

 They’ll be more “invested” – they’ll have more skin in the game (OMG I hate that term) – and because of that they’ll magically become a long-term paying customer because that’s how things work in your make-believe world.